Vietanh-Vu/IT3230-C-basic/README.md

 ## File Structure

-- The source code for each exercise should be stored in a separate file, named using the following convention: `ex[exercise number]-[part number].c`.
+- The source code for each exercise should be stored in a separate file, named using the following convention: `ex[exercise number]-[part number].c` or special name of this exercise.

-  For example, the file for exercise 2.1 would be named `ex2-1.c`.
+  For example, the file for exercise 2.1 would be named `ex2-1.c` or `double.c`.

 ## Usage